cosmos/ibc-temp/spec/app/ics-029-decentralized-identifiers/did.md

 ### DID Controllers and Authentication Relationship

 DIDs can associate different verification methods with different relationships.
+This allows DIDs to delegate authority over different services.

 IBC DIDs will regard the verification method associated with the `authentication` relationship as the ultimate verification method that is able to authenticate any packet on behalf of the DID subject.
+This allows the DID subject to maintain ultimate authority over every service.

 DIDs also need a way to update themselves.
 The DID spec provides for a DID controller field which may or may not be the DID subject.
 The DID controller itself is a DID, and thus the DID module will authenticate any changes to the DID document using the verification method specified by the authentication relationship in the DID controller's document.